balderdashy/sails-docs/reference/Models.md

 ### Overview

-A model represents a collection of structured data, usually corresponding to a single table in a database.
+A model represents a collection of structured data, usually corresponding to a single table or collection in a database.
 Models are defined by creating a file in an app's `api/models/` folder.

 ```javascript
 // api/models/Product.js